What is headgear?

 The purpose of headgear is to manage and control the skeletal growth of jaws into the normal growth pattern so the irregularities in teeth and jaws will disappear.

-When the upper jaw teeth falls over or overlaps the lower jaw teeth (deep bite) and upper front teeth protrude over the lower front teeth (overjet), this is when we say that class Ⅱ of malocclusion has happened.
+Overbite is one of the most common malocclusions that headgear is used as a treatment device.
+It occurs when the upper teeth fall over or overlap the lower teeth, and the amount of protrusion of the upper front teeth over the lower front teeth is overjet.
+Orthodontists call overbite with its medical name, class Ⅱ of malocclusion.
 So, what orthodontic headgears do is to align and correct these jaw discrepancies and improve this malocclusion into the fitted and normal position.

-Headgear is also one of the orthodontic tools to be used along with other orthodontic appliances in the treatment of class Ⅲ malocclusion, which lower jaw has grown excessively and has protruded into forward position, making upper teeth to fall inside the lower front teeth, the results are other bite problems like underbite and crossbite.
-So, headgear therapy is one option for treating these teeth and jaw problems.
+Headgear is also one of the orthodontic tools to be used along with other orthodontic appliances in the treatment of underbite, in which the lower jaw has grown excessively and has protruded into a forward position.
+This is also known as class Ⅲ malocclusion.
+So when upper teeth fall inside the lower front teeth, the results are underbite.
+Sometimes, other bite problems like crossbite can exist.
+Headgear therapy, therefore, is one option for treating these teeth and jaw problems.

 What are the main parts of a headgear?